 The most prominent industries and business types in the area are personal services, medical services, property, hospitality and retail.
 The tourist industry is also a big money maker thanks to the market and the movie.
 Giftshops and welcome centres relating to the famous rom-com are always looking for new staff, especially during peak times and seasons.

 Things To Do In Notting Hill

-If you’re more of a market lover then of course 2 mile long Portobello Road is going to be a haven for you, and it is different all the time so it never gets boring.
+If you’re more of a market lover then of course 2-mile-long Portobello Road is going to be a haven for you, and with two visits never the same it never gets boring.
 It has fresh produce, candles, coats, shoes, specialist products, baked goods, jewellery and pretty much anything else you can think of.
 There are also nearby cafes and decor shops to enjoy a browse as well.

-If you’re more into green spaces and open space then you could enjoy the garden squares in Notting Hill, if your property allows you that privilege.
-Otherwise there are two magnificent parks nearby: Hyde Park and Holland Park.
-Both are wonderful places to run, cycle and generally spread out a bit and enjoy the space away from the hustle and bustle of the city spaces.
+If you’re more into green spaces then you could enjoy the garden squares in Notting Hill, if your property allows you that privilege.
+Otherwise, there are two magnificent parks nearby: Hyde Park and Holland Park.
+Both are wonderful places to run, cycle and enjoy the wonderful British weather away from the hustle and bustle of the city.